Our Tours

 Fly In Safaris

-A fly-in safari involves traveling between different sites by small aircraft.
-Some of these locations are so remote that reaching them by road is impractical, if not impossible.
-This means you can devote most of your time to experiencing African wildlife alongside your lodge or camp guide.
-Additionally, it allows the economic benefits of safari tourism to reach more remote and otherwise inaccessible regions.
+A fly-in safari involves traveling between different sites by small plane.
+Some of these locations are so isolated that reaching them by road is impractical, if not impossible.
+This means you can devote most of your time to observing African wildlife with your lodge or camp guide.
+Finally, it also ensures that the economic benefits of safari tourism reach more remote regions.

 Lodge Safaris

-The style of accommodation varies significantly.
-Typically, you will have your own bathroom with hot water and a toilet, a mosquito net, a private front veranda, and electricity for at least part of the day.
-A bar and restaurant will be available on-site, and in some cases, a swimming pool.
-Often, staying at a safari lodge is an experience nearly as memorable as the safari itself.
-Many lodges are located in remote areas, accessible by a flight to a dirt airstrip—sometimes with wildlife visible as the plane approaches.
+Accommodation styles and comfort levels vary significantly.
+Typically, you will have your own en-suite bathroom with hot water and a toilet, a mosquito net, a private front veranda, and electricity for at least part of the day.
+There will be a bar and restaurant, and in some cases, a swimming pool.
+Very often, the stay at a lodge is an experience almost as memorable as the safari itself.
+Many are located in remote places, accessed by a flight to a dirt airstrip, where you might spot animals as the plane approaches.

 Walking Safaris

-A walking safari in Africa, particularly in Zimbabwe (Mana Pools, Hwange, Victoria Falls) or Zambia (Luangwa, Lower Zambezi, Kafue) and Botswana (the Okavango Delta), allows you to become part of the wilderness, offering a unique immersion that focuses on sensory experiences, animal tracks, and the subtle details of the bush.
-Accompanied by specialized guides, you will learn to interpret the signs of the wild—footprints, scents, and other clues—while your safety is ensured.
-This experience is ideally combined with 4x4 or canoe safaris.
+A walking safari in Africa, particularly in Zimbabwe (Mana Pools, Hwange, Victoria Falls) or Zambia (Luangwa, Lower Zambezi, Kafue), Botswana (the Okavango Delta), offers a unique immersion where you become an active part of nature.
+It focuses on sensory experiences, animal tracks, and the intricate details of the bush, led by specialized guides who will teach you to read the signs (tracks, scents) while ensuring your safety.
+It is best combined with safaris by 4X4 or canoe.

-A silent and environmentally respectful way to explore, primarily on the Zambezi River in Zimbabwe (Mana Pools) and Zambia (Lower Zambezi and Kafue).
-You can approach wildlife without disturbing them, immersing yourself in the heart of nature with the river and animals with your ever-changing landscape.
+A silent and environmentally respectful way to explore, primarily on the Zambezi River in Zimbabwe (Mana Pools) and in Zambia (Lower Zambezi and Kafue).
+You can approach animals without disturbing them.
+You will feel immersed at the heart of nature, with the river and wildlife as your landscape.

-The safari cruise is a unique experience in Southern Africa, combining peaceful navigation aboard a comfortable ship with wildlife viewing from small watercraft.
+A safari cruise is a unique experience in Southern Africa, combining peaceful navigation on a comfortable ship with close-up wildlife viewing from small boats.

 Scroll to Top